decentralized-damage-mapping-group/ddmg-index/content/authors/jamon/_index.md

 ---
 # Display name
-title: Jamon Van Den Hoek, PhD
+title: Jamon Van Den Hoek

 # Rich (this should match the folder name)
 authors: